codefresh-io/docs.codefresh.io/_docs/installation/gitops/runtime-architecture.md

 ##### Configuration

-The ACR Controller must be explicitly enabled by adding it to the `argo-cd` section in the Runtime's `values.yaml` file.
-See [Enable precise sync detection for mono-repo apps]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#enable-precise-sync-detection-for-mono-repo-apps).
+The ACR Controller must be explicitly enabled in the `argo-cd` section in the Runtime's `values.yaml` file.
+See [Enable precise sync detection for mono-repo apps]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#enable-precise-sync-detection-for-monorepo-apps).

 Application-scoped notifications require the `argocd.argoproj.io/manifest-generate-paths` annotation in the application's manifest.
 See [Configure application-scoped sync notifications]({{site.baseurl}}/docs/deployments/gitops/manage-application/#configure-application-scoped-sync-notifications).